wjames111/react-scrollevents/README.md

 }
 ```

-3. ScrollEvents requires two parameters, a triggerElements prop and a onScrollYCallback prop.
+#### 1. ScrollEvents requires two parameters, a triggerElements prop and a onScrollYCallback prop.

 * TriggerElements takes a react ref, if multiple elements will be triggered please pass the refs in an array.
 TriggerElements will also take a className or id selector as a string, although this is not advised.

 * onScrollYCallback requires a function that will be called during each trigger.
 This callback should accept three arguments, the element triggered, the action (start or end), and the element's scroll progress.

+  * onScrollYCallback can be split up into multiple functions based on action.
+To do this pass in an object with a start, progress and end method.
+ie
+> {
+    start: this.onScrollStart,
+    progress: this.onScrollProgress,
+    end: this.onScrollEnd,
+   }

 ```jsx
 import React, { Component } from 'react'